mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

  58 # num of total function graphs: 3
 ```

 Above, it lists all the graphs beginning with the entry graph.
 Line 1 indicates graph `1_construct_wrapper.21` whose id is `No.1`.
 And line 7 calls graph `2_construct.22`.
-line 17 to 39 shows the information of graph `2_construct.22`.
+Line 17 to 39 show the information of graph `2_construct.22`.

-Taking graph `2_construct.22` whose information is located at Line 17 to 39 as an example.
-Line 18 tells us which function this graph is parsed from.
-Line 20 to 21 indicates the input information which is in the format of `%para[No.] : [data_type][shape]    # [name]`.
+Taking graph `2_construct.22` whose information is located at Line 17 to 39 as an example:

+- Line 18 tells us which function this graph is parsed from.
+- Line 20 to 21 indicates the input information which is in the format of `%para[No.] : [data_type][shape]    # [name]`.
-Line 23 to 32 indicates the graph structure, which contains several nodes, namely, `CNode`.
+- Line 23 to 32 indicates the graph structure, which contains several nodes, namely, `CNode`.
 In this example, there are `Sub`, `Add`, `Mul`.
 They are defined in the function `__init__`.
-Line 34 to 39 shows the execution order of the compute nodes in the graph, corresponding to the order of code execution.
+- Line 34 to 39 shows the execution order of the compute nodes in the graph, corresponding to the order of code execution.
 The information format is: `No.: belonging graph:node name{[0]: the first input, [1]: the second input, ...}`.
 For `CNode`, the first input indicates how to compute for this `CNode`.
-Line 58 indicates the number of graphs.
+- Line 58 indicates the number of graphs.
 Here is 3.

 The `CNode` ([check the design of ANF-IR](https://www.mindspore.cn/docs/en/master/design/mindir.html#syntax)) information format is as follows: including the node name, attribute, input node, output information, format and the corresponding source code.